xeons/aoc2019/README.md

 ## About

 These are my solutions to the Advent of Code 2019.
+This year I decided to build all of my solutions in C++ to better acquaint myself with the language.

 ## Author